Saima Saleem

 Saima Saleem is a Pakistani civil servant.
 She is the first visually impaired Pakistani woman to be employed by the Federal Government and is part of the country's diplomatic service.
 She is the Second Secretary on Human Rights for Pakistan's Permanent Mission to United Nations in Geneva.

 Education

-Saima completed her initial schooling from Aziz Jehan Begum Trust, a school for the blind.

 Saima completed her bachelor's degree and MPhil degree in English literature from Kinnaird College for Women University, where she completed both her degrees with first division and won gold medals for her excellent performance.

 She was also among the top 10 students among the 300 sighted students.

 In 2007, she passed her Central Superior Services (CSS) exam in which she was able to secure a 6th position overall and the first position among women.

-She won a Fulbright Scholarship to study at Georgetown University, School of Foreign Service.

 Personal life

 In her childhood, Saima Saleem was diagnosed with RP (retinitis pigmentosa), an eye disease.
 The disease was incurable and gradually, Saima started losing her sight.
 When she was thirteen years old, Saima lost her vision completely.
 Saima has four siblings, two of whom are also blind.
 Earlier, her brother Yousaf Saleem became the first blind judge of Pakistan.
 Saima's sister, who is also blind, is a lecturer at the University of Lahore.